IDEMSInternational/rapidpro-flow-toolkit/docs/surveys.md

 - `data_sheet`: A data sheet with questions
 - `new_name`: Name of the survey.
 If not provided, the name of the `data_sheet` is used.
-- `config`: A SurveyConfig object, see `src/rpft/parsers/creation/surveymodels.py`
+- `config`: A SurveyConfig object, see `src/rpft/parsers/creation/surveymodels.py`.
+May become deprecated in the future.
     - `variable_prefix`: Prefix to apply to all RapidPro variables that are created by the survey.
 For each `SurveyQuestion`, this is the `variable`, `completion_variable` and `postprocessing.assignments.*.variable`.
 Ideally, avoid this feature in favor of using auto-generated variable names, `@answer`, `@answerid` and `@prefix`.
     - `expiration_message`: Message to send when a question flow expires.
 If a question does not specify an expiration message, this message is used by default.
+Ideally, avoid this feature in favor of using template_arguments.
 - `template arguments`: Template arguments to be passed down to the survey template `template_survey_wrapper`.
 These arguments are also passed down to the template `template_survey_question_wrapper`.
 Other templates that are included as blocks within these two templates naturally have access to these template arguments as well.

 This will create one flow for each question, named `survey - {survey name} - question - {question ID}`, as well as a survey flow `survey - {survey name}` that invokes each question via `start_new_flow`.
 This is achieved via templating.
 The templates can be customized if needed.